 All Certbot components including acme, Certbot, and non-third party plugins follow Semantic Versioning both for its Python API and for the application itself.
 This means that we will not change behavior in a backwards incompatible way except in a new major version of the project.

-None of this applies to the behavior of Certbot distribution mechanisms such as certbot-auto or OS packages whose behavior may change at any time.
+None of this applies to the behavior of Certbot distribution mechanisms such as our snaps or OS packages whose behavior may change at any time.
 Semantic versioning only applies to the common Certbot components that are installed by various distribution methods.

 For Certbot as an application, the command line interface and non-interactive behavior can be considered stable with two exceptions.
 The first is that no aspects of Certbot’s console or log output should be considered stable and it may change at any time.
 The second is that Certbot’s behavior should only be considered stable with certain files but not all.
 Files with which users should expect Certbot to maintain its current behavior with are:

 <domain>is the name given to

 --cert-nameis not set by the user, it is the first domain given to

 - CLI configuration files

 Certbot’s behavior with other files may change at any point.